Tastror/ML-Homework/README.md

 python train.py [--nred] [--naug]
 ```

-`--nred`: no redundant, recommed to open
+`--nred`: no redundant, recommend to use
-`--naug`: no augmentation, do not recommed to open
+`--naug`: no augmentation, not recommend to use
 result will save in `weight/xxx.pt`

 ## Evaluate